doc4d/docs/docs/WritePro/user/user-new.md

 <!-- REF lists-WP.Desc -->

-## Lists and mutlilevel lists
+## Lists

+4D Write Pro supports flat lists (single-level) and hierarchical lists (multi-level).

-### Lists
+### Single-level lists

-4D Write Pro supports two main types of lists:
+4D Write Pro supports two main types of single-level lists:

 * unordered lists: where list items are marked with bullets, custom bullets, or images used as markers.
 * ordered lists: where list items are marked with numbers or letters